seanhuck/ownCloud_quickstart/README.md

 6. If the server requires authentication, you can either enter the User DN and optionally the password in the __User DN__ and __Password__ fields.
 7. In the __Base DN__ field, enter the base DN if ownCloud does not detect it using the values in the __User DN__ and __Host__ fields.
 8. Click __Continue__ to provide other configuration details.
 When you are finished, click __Test Configuration__.
 The ownCloud settings binds the settings to the server.
     -	If the configuration settings are valid, you receive a success message.
 Click __Save__ to save the settings.
     -	If the settings are not valid, you receive an error message and logs to help determine the settings you need to change.
-For more information, refer to the User Authentication with LDAP procedure in the [ownCloud Server Administration Manual(https://doc.owncloud.org/server/latest/admin_manual/configuration/server/).
+For more information, refer to the User Authentication with LDAP procedure in the [ownCloud Server Administration Manual](https://doc.owncloud.org/server/latest/admin_manual/configuration/server/).
+### Adding a user account
+To create a user account, access the __User management__ page of the ownCloud Web UI.
+Refer to the Creating a new user section of the [ownCloud Server Administration Manual.](https://doc.ownCloud.org/server/latest/admin_manual/configuration/user/user_configuration.html#creating-a-new-user)